1andre-santos1/BlenderRepo/README.md

 </p>

 ## Description
-This is the repository for my 3D models made in Blender.
+This is a repository containing 3D models created in Blender and the respective Turbosquid page.

 ## Collection
 <p float="left">